 “Switching to non-toxic hair care products is one of the best things you can do for your overall hair and scalp health,” said Breanne Connor, owner of Essential Moves to Wellness.
 “Traditional hair products, whether it's your shampoo or your hairspray, contain ingredients that have been proven to irritate your scalp and cause faster breakage in your ends.
 When I first switched to natural hair care, my stubborn shoulder-length hair quickly grew over six inches!"

-10. Only Apply Shampoo to Your Scalp and Conditioner to Your Ends — Expect When Using VEGAMOUR
+10. Only Apply Shampoo to Your Scalp and Conditioner to Your Ends — Except When Using VEGAMOUR

 “We all have shampooed our hair lengths to keep them clean, right?
 But it turns out that shampooing your lengths and ends makes your hair dull and dry by striping out the useful moisture out of them,” said Harman Awal, beauty and lifestyle blogger at Your Girl Knows.
 “So the correct way to shampoo your hair is to clean the scalp thoroughly as it is the area that produces oil and accumulates all the dirt.
 And conditioner should be used to nourish your lengths and ends to make them shiny and frizz-free.”

-There is one exception to this rule — VEGAMOUR’s GRO Revitalizing Conditioner (and its CBD counterpart, GRO+ Advanced Replenishing Conditioner) should both be applied to your scalp.
+There is one exception to this rule — VEGAMOUR’s GRO Revitalizing Conditioner and GRO+ Advanced Replenishing Conditioner should both be applied to your scalp.
 Why?
 Since thinning hair starts at the root, it’s important to use VEGAMOUR products directly on your scalp — yes, even conditioner.

 11. Prioritize Plant-Based Ingredients